0049 941 / 56 76 460

 Festa per San Paolo

-In the mountain village of Palazzolo Acreide near Noto with its gorgeous Baroque church the festival in honor of Saint Paolo takes place every year.
-Fantastic fireworks open the three-day festivities on Sunday and a top-class pyrotechnical spectacle on Tuesday marks their end.
+At the mountain village of Palazzolo Acreide near Noto with its gorgeous Baroque church, the festival in honor of Saint Paolo takes place every year.

 San Vito Lo Capo